structure7/fridgeTemps/README.md

 It in fact was.
 I attached the display to the SDA/SCL pins on my Arduino Uno and she worked great!
 That is, after I:
 * Changed the I2C address from 0x3D to 0x3C.
 Therefore `display.begin(SSD1306_SWITCHCAPVCC, 0x3C);`
+* As notified during my first unsuccessful compile, changed the comment in line 69-70 of Adafruit_SSD1306.h (`#define SSD1306_128_64`) to include my OLED dimensions.

+Almost a happy ending.